-In 2015-16, the majority of children who were known to DCPFS were known because of contact relating to concerns for a child's wellbeing or for family and domestic violence.
-Other reasons included financial problems, parental support, access, fostering or adoption enquiries and homelessness.
+In child deaths notified to the Ombudsman in 2016-17, the majority of children who were known to DCPFS were known because of contact relating to concerns for a child's wellbeing or for family and domestic violence.
+Other reasons included financial problems, parental support, and homelessness.